CoffeaTeam/coffea-casa-tutorials/README.md

 Tutorial repository for a Coffea analysis, deployed on the [coffea-casa](https://github.com/CoffeaTeam/coffea-casa) analysis facility.

-Includes a walkthrough of the analysis (notebook.ipynb), a local-analysis.ipynb file for running on local Python, and a casa-analysis.ipynb file for running on coffea-casa (not yet available to the public).
+Includes a walkthrough of the analysis (notebook.ipynb), an analysis-local.ipynb file for running on local Python, and an analysis-casa.ipynb file for running on coffea-casa (not yet available to the public).

 Use the Binder link above to launch a nice Jupyter environment to launch this repository.